Ellen Bletsoe and her Master’s Story

 My first contact with the image consulting industry was as a consumer participating in a personal colour consultation with an image consultant around 1983.
 A bespoke service which opened up a whole new world to me and changed completely my perception towards personal image projection.
 No longer was my personal clothes choice a subjective casual decision but was conditioned by the knowledge of what was right and wrong based on pure objectivity.

 “Sometimes something happens in life and things are never the same again”.

-My professional career as marketing director of Alberto Culver, international hair care company, took me from the UK to Brussels and then to Milan and so this new found knowledge remained a personal treasure.
-In 1990 I took up a post as marketing manager in Canada and also enrolled myself into a 40 hour evening class course in a reputable image consultancy school in Toronto.
+My professional career as marketing director of Alberto-Culver, international hair care company, took me from the UK to Brussels and then to Milan and so this new found knowledge remained a personal treasure.
+In 1990 I took up a post as a marketing manager in Canada and also enrolled myself into a 40-hour evening class course in a reputable image consultancy school in Toronto.
 This company at that time boasted 300 franchise outlets in Canada.
 My objective was to deepen my knowledge in colour analysis, intending to apply this knowledge not only to individual consumers but to training in the corporate world.

-Since returning to Italy in 1992 until 2002 I operated as marketing consultant for most of the major hair companies in Italy until I subsequently started my own business.Founded in 2002 I am co founder of G & P Cosmetics, an Italian company, specialising in the production of own Label and Private Label hair cosmetic products.
-G & P Cosmetics has it’s productive site and it’s directional headquarters in Sansepolcro ( Arezzo) , situated in the heart of Italy near the source of the river Tiber between Tuscany and Umbria and it’s legal office is in the heart of Milan employing almost 100 passionate people.
+Since returning to Italy in 1992 until 2002 I operated as a marketing consultant for most of the major hair companies in Italy until I subsequently started my own business.Founded in 2002 I am the co-founder of G & P Cosmetics, an Italian company, specialising in the production of own Label and Private Label hair cosmetic products.
+G & P Cosmetics has its productive site and it’s directional headquarters in Sansepolcro ( Arezzo), situated in the heart of Italy near the source of the river Tiber between Tuscany and Umbria and its legal office is in the heart of Milan employing almost 100 passionate people.
 Its major brand named SENS.US is expanding rapidly through the world, now operating in all continents.

 Susan’s reasons for sitting her Masters